 Each year approximately 20 people die from heat-related emergencies.
 In 2006 a severe heatwave resulted in 655 deaths and over 16,000 excess emergency room visits throughout the state.

 DISCLAIMER: The above map was created on 6/17/2016 based on cooling center location information provided on the websites of the counties of Riverside, Los Angeles, San Bernardino County, City of Long Beach, Southern California Edison's Cool Center Program.

 Los Angeles County: http://lacountycoolingcenters.pdfLong Beach City: http://www.longbeach.gov/San Bernardino County: http://211sb.org/cooling-centers

 The California Governor's Office of Emergency Services Heat Contingency Plan (pdf download) describes state operations during heat related emergencies and provides guidance for state agencies, local governments, and non-governmental organizations in the preparation of their heat emergency response plans and other related activities.
 However, there are many things you can and should do to protect yourself from heat emergencies.

 Heat stroke—which occurs when the body can’t control its temperature—may result in disability or death if emergency treatment is not given.
 Heat exhaustion occurs when the body loses a large amount of water and salt contained in sweat.
+For even more resources check out the Center for Disease Control's webiste on heat stress here!
 Warning signs of heat stroke vary, but may include: